Sancetiano/KeralaAICameraTracker/README.md

 - **Android Studio**: Android Studio Hedgehog | 2023.1.1 or newer is recommended.
 The latest version of Android Studio is optimal as it have agentic ai capabilities.
 - **Kotlin**: Version 1.9.22.
 - **Gradle**: The project uses Kotlin DSL for Gradle builds.
-- **KSP**: The project is migrated to KSP (Kotlin Symbol Processing) for faster build times and future-proofing.
+- **KSP**: The project is migrated from Kapt to KSP (Kotlin Symbol Processing) for faster build times and future-proofing.

 ## Build Warnings